eze-kiel/bd/README.md

 # bd

-Manage a birthday dates database from the terminal !
+Manage a database of birthday dates from the terminal !

 <img align="center" src="./img/21.png" width="250" height="250" />